QuNB-Repo/DLCheM/gcnn_latentspace_chemistry/SchNet_latentspace/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------

-SchNet_latentspace         - code that extracts fully updated embedding feature vectors from schnet,
+embeddings_latentspace     - code that extracts fully updated embedding feature vectors from schnet,
                              which are representative of the latent space of the model it also labels the code with functional group colors/markers and integers for classification.

+extractembs.ipynb          - jupyter notebook example that runs the code above

                             Inputs required:
                                 MODEL_FILEPATH              - where the pretrained schnet model is saved DB_FILEPATH                 - where the molecules db file for embedding extraction is saved